Culture win may bring 7,000 jobs and 16 million visitors to Bradford - NewsBreak

 Bradford’s victory was announced live on television by Culture Secretary Nadine Dorries.

-The city beat fellow finalists County Durham, Southampton and Wrexham County Borough.365
+The city beat fellow finalists County Durham, Southampton and Wrexham County Borough.

 Ms Dorries, who revealed the winner on the BBC’s The One Show, said the standard of entries this year had been “phenomenal”.